 This course will provide an experiential overview of the artistic, educational, and commercial functions of the modern art museum in a colloquium setting.
 Students will have the opportunity to work in the classroom and onsite with museum professionals in San Antonio and the region.
-Prerequisite: Completion of three semester hours of Art History, or sophomore standing, or consent of instructor, is prerequisite for taking upper-division Art History courses.
+Prerequisite: Completion of one course in Art History, or sophomore standing, or consent of instructor.